HuubLubbers/BetterPowerMenu/README.md

 # BetterPowerMenu
 This is the repository for the tweak BetterPowerMenu.
-Submit here your issues/requests
+Submit here your issues/feature requests